Hořovice: Sights

 Hořovice is known for the Hořovice Castle, protected as a national cultural monument.
-The so-called New Castle was built in 1680–1709.
+The so-called Nový zámek ('new castle') was built in 1680–1709.
 It contains the adjacent French-English park and it is open to the public.
-The Old Castle houses the Police of the Czech Republic, the Municipal Library and the Information Centre, and offices of a family centre and of the Museum of the Bohemian Karst.
-A gallery and exposition of Hořovice Region Museum are also located there.
+The Starý zámek ('old castle') houses the Police of the Czech Republic, the Municipal Library and the Information Centre, and offices of a family centre and of the Museum of the Bohemian Karst.
+An art gallery and exposition of Hořovice Region Museum are also located there.

-The second historic centre is Palackého Square with its surroundings.
+The second historic centre is the square Palackého náměstí with its surroundings.
 The Church of the Holy Trinity was built in the Baroque style in 1674.
 The town hall is a Neo-Renaissance building from 1905.

 The former synagogue in Hořovice was built in 1903.
-The building survived World War II, but as the Jewish population of Hořovice disappeared as a result of the Holocaust, it lost its purpose.
-From 1947, it serves as a prayerhouse of the Evangelical Church of Czech Brethren.
+The building survived World War II, but after the Jewish population of Hořovice disappeared as a result of the Holocaust, it lost its purpose.
+From 1947, it has served as a prayerhouse of the Evangelical Church of Czech Brethren.